erikcbarton/MachineLearning2021/README.md

 NOTE: As per request, I am adding additional runHW#.sh files to this parent folder for ease of grading.
 I will continue to also place run.sh files in the actual folders as well.

+NOTE: Due to the slowness of HW4 2.3.b runtime, the output has been saved in the SVM folder.